birajrai/GoodBot/README.md

 # Anti-Swear

-`If you have any problems
-Join my support server!`
+`If you have any problems then join my support server!`

 https://discord.gg/b2w8mPQjYG